A full design case study is available on request

 Users can explore and navigate through these zones with an editorial approach, utilizing live camera support for visual content.
 Specific shades, such as best-sellers or new arrivals, are displayed for each application zone, and filtering occurs while the live view is active.

-Prototyping — Lips section.
+Prototyping — Lips section

-A one scroll page — Giving rhythm with editorail break.
+A one scroll page — Giving rhythm with editorail break

-Prototype — Wishlist with quick actions.
+Prototype — Wishlist with quick actions

-Prototype — Product library to access dedicated content.
+Prototype — Product library to access dedicated content

-Navigation customization — From onboarding to settings.
+Navigation customization — From onboarding to settings

-Creating a cart products linked to Chanel customer’s account for a seemless navigation between different touchpoints.
+Creating a product cart, linking Chanel customer’s account for a seamless navigation across different touchpoints

 A proof of concept that made it in production